-2. Lark Hall Administrative Assistant (100%)
+2. Lark Hall Administrative Assistant (Current: 80% 11 month; Request: 100% 12 month)

 Staring February 2011, the administrative assistant hours for the Ag/NR Department were permanently reduced to 32 hours/week (80% time).
-Due to an extended maternity leave request and the resulting abdication, starting in 2011, the Ag/NR Department offices were staffed by an STNC administrative assistant.
 Departmentally in an effort to have permanent coverage and administrative pressure the department's AAIII position was proposed for reduction to an AAII position.
-Unfortunately the arbitrary history of a former employee who was pregnant has locked this position in an at the 80% timeframe.
 This leaves an entire day per week in which our faculty and students have no basic support.

-Additionally the loss of full time faculty for 4 of our 9 programs within the last 2 years has left over half of our courses being instructed by 1 new faculty (Agribusiness), 1 incoming faculty next year (Wine), and adjuncts (AnSci and EqSci) over half of whom are new to their specific courses or teaching at all.
+Additionally, the loss of full time faculty for 6 of our 9 programs within the last 3 years has left over half of our courses being instructed by adjuncts or new full-time faculty.
 The neophyte instructors who are unfamiliar with basic JC practices place a much greater burden on all support staff.

-3. Hort Tech/Greenhouse Faculty Technician (100%) (Environmental Hort program-Santa Rosa)
+3. Hort Tech/Greenhouse Faculty Technician (Current: no position; Request: 100%) (Environmental Hort program-Santa Rosa)